Need some ideas of places to visit in Europe?

 Prague can call itself one of the most beautiful cities in the world, perhaps the most beautiful?
 The main town square area and surrounding spaces are the main tourist attraction area where you’ll find yourself looking at castles, Czech architecture, and the roads are all cobble stone (careful in heels!)
 Prague is a great city to simply walk around without spending much money and it’s an affordable city to travel to overall, and an easy city to plan a vacation to!

 Perhaps the most beautiful city in the world, Paris simply shines bright no matter the time of year you visit.
 The main areas of interest are all walking distances and you can cover most of them in just one day of strolling around leisurely. you’ll definitely want more time than that, as you can spend a week or more just in Paris alone.
 Your travel itinerary will be packed with things like going up the Eiffel Tour, walking the famous Champs Elysees street, and visiting The Louvre museum.
+France is filled with beauty all over the country and I highly recommend spending time away from the capital to see the France’s beautiful country side, including all the amazing flowers and chateaus all over the country!

 Home of Sangria and Lionel Messi, Barcelona is a must hit spot when in Spain.
 It’s a buzzing city with a tremendous amount of things to do.
 You have the beach, malls, bike lanes to ride around, and tons of art exhibitions.
 And of course, Barcelona’s most famous street Las Ramblas is a must stroll.